 When computing paths across a PNNI routing domain, paths are chosen across a concatenation of PNNI entities.
 These entities include nodes and ports and the horizontal links, uplinks, spokes and bypasses across complex nodes that connect them, and/or routes from nodal ports to their internal and exterior reachable addresses and transit networks.
 For horizontal links and for spokes and bypasses across complex nodes, each entity is eligible for inclusion in a path if it has been advertised by both endpoints, with a set of topology state parameters for the requested service category advertised by each endpoint for its outgoing direction.
-For internal and exterior reachable addresses and transit networks, the presence of a PTSE including an advertisement to the reachable address or transit network is sufficient to make it eligible (topology state parameters are optional for exterior reachable addresses and transit networks).
-If internal or exterior reachable addresses or transit network selection information includes topology state information, it is only eligible for inclusion if it supports the requested service category.
+For internal and exterior reachable addresses or transit network is sufficient to make it eligible (topology state parameters are optional for exterior reachable addresses and transit networks).
+If internal or exterior reachable addresses or transit networks).
+If internal or exterior reachable addresses or transit networks.
+If internal or exterior reachable addresses or transit networks sufficient to make it eligible for inclusion if it supports the requested service category.
 A service category is supported either if topology state parameters are absent for all categories or present in both directions for that particular category.